D1935827V/webscrape2/README.md

 ### Carter- carterquartararo https://github.com/carterquartararo

 # Tickets for 2/19
+## This week, we made a lot of use of our SQL database.

 ### Buying and Selling Feature
+#### This was the original purpose of our website, and we are finally starting to integrate it in.
+It is preliminary at the moment, but it outlines our database, python, and HTML knowledge.
+#### Link to code:
+#### Link to location in runtime:

 ### Leaderboard feature
+#### This leaderboard is making use of the information we learned in class during our tech talk with the guest speaker.
+#### Link to code:
+#### Link to location in runtime:

 ### Chat feature
+#### The chat feature is another cool way of utilizing our database.
+It takes your messages, and puts them on a chatboard that everyone can see.
+#### Link to code:
+#### Link to location in runtime:

 # Tickets for 1/29 - 2/5
 ### <a href="https://github.com/D1935827V/webscrape2/projects/1#card-53867018" target="_blank">Database:</a>